 Arizona is like most states in that it has a corporate income tax, but unlike many states in that it does not have any franchise or privilege tax generally applicable to businesses.
 Thus, for the most part, unless your business is a traditional corporation (a C corporation), your business itself will not be subject to a state tax on income or net worth.
 However, if income from your business passes through to you personally, that income will be subject to taxation on your personal state tax return.

-Arizona taxes the net income of corporations at a flat rate of 6.968% with a minimum tax of $50.
-By contrast, the tax rate on personal income varies depending on total taxable income, and ranges up to a maximum 4.54%.
+As of 2016, Arizona's official corporate tax rate is 4.9% with a minimum tax of $50.
+However, the actual rate paid by a specific business may vary depending on deductions and credits, not covered here.
+For comparison, the tax rate on personal income varies depending on total taxable income, and ranges up to a maximum 4.54%.
 State tax returns are due on the 15th of the fourth month after the close of the tax year.
 For companies whose tax year corresponds with the calendar year, this means returns are due on April 15th.

-Let’s briefly look at additional details for five of the most common forms of Arizona business: corporations (C corporations), S corporations, LLCs, partnerships, and sole proprietorships.
+Here's a brief look at additional details for five of the most common forms of Arizona business: corporations (C corporations), S corporations, LLCs, partnerships, and sole proprietorships.
+Again, potential deductions and credits that could change an effective tax rate are not covered.

-Corporations.
-Arizona corporations are subject to Arizona’s corporate income tax at a rate of 6.968%.
+Arizona corporations are subject to Arizona's corporate income tax at a rate of 4.9%.

-S Corporations.
-An S corporation is created by first forming a traditional corporation, and then filing a special form with the IRS to elect “S” status.
+An S corporation is created by first forming a traditional corporation, and then filing a special form with the IRS to elect S status.
 Unlike a traditional corporation, an S corporation generally is not subject to separate federal income tax.
-Rather, taxable income from an S corporation is passed through to the individual shareholders, and each individual shareholder is subject to federal tax on his or her share of the corporation’s income.
-In other words, S corporations usually are “pass-through” entities.
-(Note that a shareholder’s share of the S corporation’s income need not actually be distributed to the shareholder in order for the shareholder to owe tax on that amount.)
-Arizona recognizes the federal S election, and—in most cases—Arizona S corporations are not required to pay corporate income tax to the state; however, individual S corporation shareholders will owe tax on their share of the company’s income.
+Rather, taxable income from an S corporation is passed through to the individual shareholders, and each individual shareholder is subject to federal tax on his or her share of the corporation's income.
+In other words, S corporations usually are pass-through entities.
+(Note that a shareholder's share of the S corporation's income need not actually be distributed to the shareholder in order for the shareholder to owe tax on that amount.)
+Arizona recognizes the federal S election, and—in most cases—Arizona S corporations are not required to pay corporate income tax to the state.
+However, individual S corporation shareholders will owe tax on their share of the company's income.

 Note, however, there are key exceptions to the rule that an Arizona S corporation is not required to pay the state's corporate income tax: Namely, where the corporation is subject to federal excess net passive income, capital gains tax, or built-in gains tax.
 These items would be included on federal Form 1120-S.